NOAA Ship Okeanos Explorer docked at a concrete pier under a blue, cloudy sky.

 Data collected during expeditions on Okeanos Explorer are submitted to NOAA’s public data archives within 120 days of completion.
 Once archived, they are accessible via the NOAA Ocean Exploration Data Atlas.

-Data from the 2026 Mapping Shakedown contribute to Pacific Quest: Mapping and Exploring the Pacific, the National Strategy for Exploring, Mapping, and Characterizing the United States Exclusive Economic Zone, and Seabed 2030.
+Data from the 2026 Mapping Shakedown contribute to the National Strategy for Exploring, Mapping, and Characterizing the United States Exclusive Economic Zone and Seabed 2030.

 Resources & Contacts